GoogleChrome/web.dev/src/site/content/en/blog/launch-handler/index.md

 valid value will be used.
 This is to allow new values to be added to the spec without breaking backwards compatibility with existing implementations.

-For example, if the value `"matching-url-client"` were added, sites would specify `"route_to": ["matching-url-client", "existing-client"]` to continue to control the behavior of older browsers that did not support `"matching-url-client"`.
+For example, if the hypothetical value `"matching-url-client"` were added, sites would specify `"route_to": ["matching-url-client", "existing-client"]` to continue to control the behavior of older browsers that did not support `"matching-url-client"`.